machinetranslate/machinetranslate.org/building-and-research/human-in-the-loop.md

 **Human-in-the-loop** consists of using human feedback for additional [training](/building-and-research/training.md) of translation engines.
 Human feedback can be obtained from different tasks:
-* Humans correct post-edited machine translation
+* Humans correct post-edited machine translation - see [adaptive machine translation]/customisation/adaptive.md)
-* Humans annotate errors in the machine translation output
+* Humans annotate errors in the machine translation output - see [human evaluation metrics](/quality/metrics/human-evaluation-metrics.md)

 Other human-machine interactions are also considered human-in-the-loop:
 * Humans improve source content for better translatability